Bakugan: Mechtanium Surge

 Bakugan: Mechtanium Surge is the fourth and final season of the Japanese anime television series Bakugan Battle Brawlers.
-The series originally had 26 episodes ordered, however Nelvana announced that this season would be extended to 46 episodes total in length, with production by TMS Entertainment and Maxpire Entertainment.
-Unlike the other seasons, Mechtanium Surge is split into two separate stories.
-The series premiered in Canada on February 13, 2011, United States on March 5, 2011 and Australia on March 8, 2011 on Cartoon Network.
+The series originally had 27 episodes ordered, but Nelvana announced that the season would be extended to a total of 46 episodes, produced by TMS Entertainment and Maxpire Entertainment.
+The series premiered in Canada on February 13, 2011, the United States on March 5, 2011, and Australia on March 8, 2011, on Cartoon Network.

-On January 15, 2012, CoroCoro Comics announced that a series was in production that would feature the characters from the BakuTech!
-Manga.
+On January 15, 2012, CoroCoro Comics announced that a series was in production that would feature the characters from the BakuTech! manga.
 It premiered on April 7, 2012, on TV Tokyo.

-The original version of Mechtanium Surge began airing in Taiwan on August 11, 2012 on YoYo TV every Saturday; also, this program began airing in Hong Kong on October 25, 2012 on TVB every weekday.
-Taiwan aired the original version of New Vestroia six months before Japan.
-The TW/HK version of Mechtanium Surge uses the original Japanese score, but the opening theme audio is "Cho!
-Saikyou!
-Warriors" which is New Vestroia's OP (and the Gundalian Invaders in overseas version including Taiwan and Hong Kong did the same, except for Japan version).
-35 seconds (throughout the whole video) of the TW/HK version opening theme video is that of the original Japanese version, while the rest are scenes from various episodes.